Akuli/oomph/docs/implicit-conversions.md

 # Implicit Type Conversions

 Implicit conversion rules are applied in these situations (and more is planned):
-- Arguments of all calls, including functions, methods, `new`, and so on, are implicitly converted to the correct types.
+- Arguments of all calls, including functions, methods, `new`, and so on.
+- The value of a `return` statement.
 - The operators `==`, `!=`, `<`, `>`, `<=`, `>=`, `+`, `-`, `*` and `/`
     attempt converting their left side to have the type of the right side, and the right side to have the type of the left side.